Quantum Entanglement and Spectral Form Factor: QFT

-The spectral form factor with a modular Hamiltonian for a continuous spectrum is \bea g_A(\tau)\sim \int dkd\tilde{k}\ e^{-i\tau\big(\lambda(k)-\lambda(\tilde{k})\big)}, \eea which is up to a normalization constant.
-When the spectral form factor with a modular Hamiltonian is one, the spectrum is constrained as the following \bea \lambda(k)=\lambda(\tilde{k}), \eea but the result is not implying that the Rényi entropy does not depend on the Rényi index.
-In QFT, the relation between the modular Hamiltonian and reduced density matrix also needs to be deformed, similar to what we discussed, \bea H_{\mathrm{mod}}=-\ln(\rho_A\cdot \delta k). \eea Hence this implies that the eigenvalues of reduced density matrix satisfy the following relation \bea {\cal O}(k)\delta k={\cal O}(\tilde{k})\delta\tilde{k}. \eea This implies that the eigenvalue ${\cal O}$ is affected by the regularization.
-When we choose \bea \delta k=\delta\tilde{k}, \eea the continuum case is equivalent to the discrete case, while in general, they give different results.
-When one uses an $n$-sheet manifold to do the calculation, a conformal mapping is necessary.
-This should map a uniform discretization to a non-uniform discretization.
-The lattice spacing can be seen as a regularization parameter at least for a small value of the parameter.
+The spectral form factor with a modular Hamiltonian for a continuum spectrum is \bea g_A(\tau)\sim \int dkd\tilde{k}\ e^{-i\tau\big(\lambda(k)-\lambda(\tilde{k})\big)}, \eea which is up to a normalization constant.
+When the spectral form factor with a modular Hamiltonian is one, the spectrum constrained as the following \bea \lambda(k)=\lambda(\tilde{k}), \eea but the result is not implying that the Rényi entropy does not depend on the Rényi index.
+In QFT, the relation between the modular Hamiltonian and reduced density matrix also needs to be deformed, similar to what we discussed, \bea H_{\mathrm{mod}}=-\ln(\rho_A\cdot \delta k). \eea Hence this implies that the eigenvalues of the reduced density matrix satisfy the following relation \bea \mathcal{O}(k)\delta k=\mathcal{O}(\tilde{k})\delta\tilde{k}. \eea The eigenvalue $\mathcal{O}$ is relevant to the regularization.
+When we choose \bea \delta k=\delta\tilde{k}, \eea the continuum case is equivalent to the discrete case.
+In general, they give different results.
+When one does a calculation in CFTs, conformal mapping is necessary.
+This mapping should map a uniform discretization to a non-uniform lattice.
+The lattice spacing is the same as a regularization parameter.
 Hence it is why the $n$-dependence appears in the Rényi entropy.
-However, the result is interesting because it shows the difference between the continuum and discrete spectrum, and also constraints the entanglement spectrum.
-It also shows that the dependence of the Rényi index is not a good indication of the maximally entangled state due to the issue of regularization.
-Note that the eigenvalues of the modular Hamiltonian are not positive definite now because the eigenvalues of a reduced density matrix can be larger than one for a continuum spectrum.
-Our discussion is not restricted to 2d CFT but also for a more generic QFT like ${\cal N}=4$ super Yang-Mills theory.
+When the sum in a reduced density matrix is discrete (discrete spectrum), the fact that \bea g_A(\tau)=1 \eea implies that the Rényi entropy does not depend on the Rényi index.
+It is in contrast with a continuous sum (continuous spectrum).
+Usually, QFT has an infinite degree of freedom.
+If one can map QFT to the lattice model (like Toric Code), the result of the discrete spectrum can apply to QFT.
+However, the result is non-trivial.
+Our study indicates the difference between the continuum and discrete spectrum and thus constraining the entanglement spectrum.
+Our technique does not restrict to CFT$_2$.
+One can study a more generic QFT like $\mathcal{N}=4$ super Yang-Mills theory.